IPL 2023 Auction: Australia's Cameron Green goes to Mumbai Indians for Rs 17.5 crores

 At Mumbai Indians, he will accompany the likes of Ishan Kishan, Rohit Sharma, Dewald Brewis and Suryakumar Yadav.
 With Kieron Pollard now retired from the IPL following the retention list announcement, Mumbai wanted a match-winner to replace him, and they seem to have picked the right one.

-Green's base price was 2 crores and three franchises - Mumbai Indians, Royal Challengers Bangalore and Delhi Capitals went right after him.
-Bangalore tough pulled out at the 6.75 crore-mark, both Delhi and Mumbai kept themselves in the chase for him.
+Green's base price was Rs 2 crores and three franchises - Mumbai Indians, Royal Challengers Bangalore and Delhi Capitals went right after him.
+Bangalore pulled out at the Rs 6.75 crore-mark, but both Delhi and Mumbai kept themselves in the chase for him.
 Eventually after a hard-fought bidding, it was Mumbai Indians who bought Cameron Green for Rs 17.5 crores.